blu3Alien/ShortURL/README.md

-shorturl
+ShortURL
 ========

-Single page shorturl service for personal use built on PHP and mySQL.
+Single page horturl service for personal use built on PHP and mySQL.